kaltura/DeveloperPortalDocs/documentation/01_VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 ### Upload Files by Calling the API Directly

-Uploading a file directly via the REST API requires knowledege of handling files in your preferred programming language.
+Uploading a file directly via the REST API requires knowledge of handling files in your preferred programming language.
 The [Kaltura Client Libraries](https://developer.kaltura.com/api-docs/#/Client%20Libraries) simplify constructing the REST API calls to Kaltura and provide a simple API for a simple file upload request.
 However, if you'd like to support chunked file upload and pause-resume in your application, you will need to handle the file-chunking according to your preferred programming language standards.

 > If you're using Java, follow the information in the article on [chunked uploads in the Java reference implementation](https://github.com/kaltura/Sample-Kaltura-Chunked-Upload-Java) to achieve chunked file upload in your Java application.

 Follow the recipe below to get learn how to use the file upload API: